ahandrewh teaches IAT-339web design & development

 Type up summary of the issues you found.
 Please include:

 You can submit the summary as text or a file to Canvas.
-Your submission is due before lecture on Nov 10.
+Your submission is due before 8:30am on October 31.

 Grading rubric